jellyfin-archive/emby-ios/README.md

 **Note from Jellyfin:**
-This project is actually unusable in it's current state, and would require a significant re-write.
+This project is archived and preserved for historical reasons.
 We are working on newer client applications for the future, so please see our repository list for more: https://github.com/jellyfin